-TLS, or transport layer security, and its predecessor SSL, which stands for secure sockets layer, are web protocols used to wrap normal traffic in a protected, encrypted wrapper.
+TLS, or transport layer security, and its predecessor SSL, which stands for secure sockets layer, are web protocols that wrap normal traffic in a protected, encrypted wrapper.
 Using this technology, servers can send traffic safely between the server and the client without the concern that the messages will be intercepted and read by an outside party.

-The certificate system also assists users in verifying the identity of the sites that they are connecting with.
-To Configure Nginx With SSL 3 option is Required:
+The certificate system also assists users in verifying the identity of the sites they are connecting with.
+Let's get started!

 Create a directory